pip-services/pip-services-docs/content/en/python/expressions/tokenizers/generic/_index.md

 This state will either delegate to a comment-handling state, or return a token with just a slash in it.

 #### [GenericCommentState](generic_comment_state)
-A CommentState object returns a comment from a scanner.
+A CommentState object that returns a comment from a scanner.

 #### [GenericNumberState](generic_number_state)
-A NumberState object returns a number from a scanner.
+A NumberState object that returns a number from a scanner.

 #### [GenericQuoteState](generic_quote_state)
-A quoteState returns a quoted string token from a scanner.
+A quoteState that returns a quoted string token from a scanner.

 #### [GenericSymbolState](generic_symbol_state)
 The GenericSymbolState class allows you to add multi-character symbols and obtain a symbol token from a scanner.